mocsiTeam/mocsiServer/api/doc/users.md

 ## User authorization

-checks if the user is in mocsi, if the entered data is correct, then returns two tokens.
+Checks if the user is registered in Mocsi.
+If provided data is correct, returns two tokens.

 ### **Shemas**